eblot/pyftdi/pyftdi/README.rst

     file

-*"Error: Access denied (insufficient permissions)"*
+*"Error: Access denied (insufficient permissions)"* The system may already be using the device.

   * On OS X 10.9+: starting with Mavericks, OS X ships with a native FTDI driver that preempts access to the FTDI device.